GlerGahh/GlerGahh.github.io/README.md

-## Welcome to GlerGahh's trash bin
+### Welcome to GlerGahh's trash bin
 Owned by GlerGahh

-This website is for school only
+Showcasing the wonderfull dog Pichie Star
 ### Hall of Pichie Star